anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

-# D3D12 Raytracing MiniEngine Sample
+# D3D12 Raytracing MiniEngine Sample (Modified for beam tracing + MSAA)
 ![MiniEngine Screenshot](Screenshot.png)

+## Beam Tracing + MSAA
+Note, this has sample has been modified to emulate conservative beam tracing queries, as well as demonstrate software MSAA via compute shaders.

+It has been tested on an NVIDIA Titan RTX, driver 436.30.

 ## Raytracing Modifications

 This is a modified version of MiniEngine that uses the DirectX Raytracing for a series of effects.